zenstackhq/v3-doc-server-adapter/README.md

 # ZenStack V3 Quick Start Project

-The project demonstrates a minimum TypeScript application that uses ZenStack with Sql.js (a WASM port of SQLite).
+The project demonstrates an Express.js application that uses ZenStack's Query-as-a-Service.

 To run the project:

 - `npm install`
 - `npm run generate`
 - `npm run dev`
+- `npm run client` in a separate console